DangerMouseB/anotherworld/README.md

 a more essay style format - i.e. left-to-right and top-to-bottom.
 The idea is to make it easy to express the syntax (aka sequence) of a solution.

-Pyramid style (c.f.
-Barbara Minto) declarations are harder to do in python so this has not been attempted.

 @pipable provides for a few different syntaxes but here we focus on the three main ones unary, binary and ternary.